yanickc/deces_quebec/README_english.md

 The graph below shows the number of deaths per week since 2010, **all causes combined**.

+- The orange line represents the moving average of the previous 2 years: each point of the curve represents the average of the 2 complete years preceding it.

 - The gray areas represent the *flu season* defined here from November to May (weeks CDC 44 to 22).

-- The orange line represents the moving average of the previous 2 years: each point of the curve represents the average of the 2 years which preceding it.

 - The total of **all-cause deaths** during each season is shown in blue in the header.
 It represents the sum of the blue and red areas for each season.